attila-lendvai/openwrt-auto-extroot/README.md

 #### Stage 2: download and install some packages from the internet

-Once it rebooted into the new extroot, it will continuously keep trying to install some OpenWRT packages until an internet connection is set up on the router.
+Once it rebooted into the new extroot, it will continuously keep trying to install some OpenWrt packages until an internet connection is set up on the router.
 You need to do that manually either by using ssh or the web UI (LuCI).

 #### Stage 3, optional